-22. Create a dedicated CentOS 7 host for running the HIRS Attestation Certificate Authority (ACA) portal that is accessible to the computing device undergoing acceptance testing.
+5. Create a dedicated CentOS 7 host for running the HIRS Attestation Certificate Authority (ACA) portal that is accessible to the computing device undergoing acceptance testing.
 This step is detailed in Section 2.4.

-493 23.
-Create a network bootable CentOS 7 image.
-This step is detailed in Section 2.1.1 .
-494 Note that to perform acceptance testing with Dell laptops, two settings in the BIOS are modified: 495 24.
-Power-on the laptop and boot to the BIOS setup by pressing the Function 2 (F2) key.
-496 497 25.
+6. Create a network bootable CentOS 7 image.
+This step is detailed in Section 2.1.1.

+Note that to perform acceptance testing with Dell laptops, two settings in the BIOS are modified:

+- 7. Power-on the laptop and boot to the BIOS setup by pressing the Function 2 (F2) key. - 8.
 Clear the TPM to remove Windows ownership of the device.
-Navigate to Security > TPM 2.0 Security > Clear in the main menu.
-Click the Clear radio box and select Yes in the dialog box.
-498 499 26.
+Navigate to Security > TPM 2.0Security > Clear in the main menu.
+Click the Clear radio box and select Yes in the dialog box. - 9.
 Turn off Secure Boot.
 Navigate Secure Boot > Secure Boot Enable in the main menu.
-Click the Clear radio box and select Yes in the dialog box.
-500 27.
+Click the Clear radio box and select Yes in the dialog box. - 10.
 Reboot the laptop by clicking Apply and Yes in the dialog box followed by Exit.

-501 2.2.1.2 Install the Dell Trusted Device Agent 502 503 General installation instructions are posted on the Dell website.
+2.2.1.2 Install the Dell Trusted Device Agent

+General installation instructions are posted on the Dell website.
 Below, we use the interactive graphical installation wizard, but other deployment options are also available.

-504 28.
-Download the latest version of the Dell Trusted Agent from the Dell website .
-505 29.
+- 1. Download the latest version of the Dell Trusted Agent from the Dell website. - 2.
 Open a command prompt as an Administrator.
-Install the agent with the following command: 506 msiexec.exe /i Trusted-Device-<version>\Win64R\TrustedDevice-64bit.msi</version> 507 508 30.
+Install the agent with the following command:

+msiexec.exe /i Trusted-Device-<version>\Win64R\TrustedDevice-64bit.msi - 3.
 An installation wizard will launch.
 Click Next and then the Install button.
 The installation package will warn that the laptop will require a reboot.
-Accept the warning.
-509 510 511 31.
+Accept the warning. - 4.
 Follow the prompt to reboot the laptop.
 After the reboot, check the installation by manually launching the agent.
 If successful, a browser window will launch with a message similar to the following.

-512 2.2.1.3 Create the Scheduled Tasks
+2.2.1.3 Create the Scheduled Tasks

-- These procedures will create two tasks that periodically execute our custom scripts, which silently launch the Dell Trusted Device (DTD) agent/HIRS Provisioner Agent and detect platform integrity issues. - 32.
-Open the Task Scheduler as an Administrator on the target laptop. - 516 33.
-Select Action > Create New Task.
+These procedures will create two tasks that periodically execute our custom scripts, which silently launch the Dell Trusted Device (DTD) agent/HIRS Provisioner Agent and detect platform integrity issues.

-34. In the General tab, enter a name for the task in the Name field.
+- 1. Open the Task Scheduler as an Administrator on the target laptop. - 2.
+Select Action > Create New Task. - 3.
+In the General tab, enter a name for the task in the Name field.
 Click the Change User or Group button and select the System account.
 Select Windows 10 from the Configure for pull-down menu.

-35. In the Triggers tab, click the New... button.
+4. In the Triggers tab, click the New... button.
 Select a scheduled time appropriate for your environment.
 Once per day is shown in the example below.

-- 36. In the Action tab, click the New... button.
+- 5. In the Action tab, click the New... button.
 Enter powershell.exe in the Program/script field.
 Enter -file "C:\Dell\HIRS\hirs\script.ps1" in the Add arguments (optional) field.
 Adjust this value if needed if the custom script is installed in a different location.
+Click the OK button. - 6.
+Click the OK button to save the new scheduled task.

+Repeat this section to create a scheduled task that will periodically execute the Dell Trusted Device agent using the custom script.

+2.2.2 Servers

-Click the OK button. - 37.
-Click the OK button to save the new scheduled task. - Repeat this section to create a scheduled task that will periodically execute the Dell Trusted Device - 527 agent using the custom script. - 528 2.2.2 Servers - 529 The Dell R650 used in this demonstration does not require any preparatory activities for acceptance - 530 testing.
-All platform validation tools are included in the network-booted acceptance testing - environment.
-Continue with creating the WinPE acceptance testing environment as described in Section - 532 2.1.1.2.
+The Dell R650 used in this demonstration does not require any preparatory activities for acceptance testing.
+All platform validation tools are included in the network-booted acceptance testing environment.
+Continue with creating the WinPE acceptance testing environment as described in Section 2.1.1.2.

+2.3 Eclypsium

-- 2.3 Eclypsium - 534 Eclypsium is a firmware security solution with cloud-based and on-premises deployment options.
-It - secures firmware in servers, endpoints, and network devices by:
+Eclypsium is a firmware security solution with cloud-based and on-premises deployment options.
+It secures firmware in servers, endpoints, and network devices by: